How (not to) cover lies

 The first lesson of Ukraine is that in the era when information is a weapon, “who” and “why” should take priority over of journalism’s other Ws: “when” and “what.”
 It is asking the “who” and “why” questions that allow journalists to cut through noise and lies, go beyond superficiality of the daily news cycle, to report in-depth and to confront “fake news” head on.

 And this is also where Ukraine offers its second lesson.
 Today, as media professionals and experts debate “fake news” some ask whether confronting fake news is necessary at all?
-In an article “Is fake news a fake problem?”
+In the article “Is fake news a fake problem?”
 Jacob Nelson, a PhD candidate at Northwestern University argues that according to his research, fake news audiences remain extremely small and users of “fake news” sites often visit other, legitimate media sources.

 But Nelson’s own conclusion is counter-intuitive to his argument, writing that “If half of the fake news audience had been approaching both real and fake news for the past year with an open mind, you would expect that audience to shrink as readers eventually abandoned fake news sites.
 That this has not happened suggests the fake news audience isn’t reading real news because they believe it might also be accurate, but because these sources are popular and they want to know how the rest of the world “falsely” understands current events.
 If this is indeed the case, it means solving the fake news problem will be much trickier than limiting its supply.”